- Page Count: 288

 “There’s no one way to be a girl, Tay.
 You don’t need to fit yourself into what society tells us a girl should be… Are you happy the way you are?
 Are you comfortable?
 Do you feel like yourself? … Then that’s all that matters.
 Fuck everything else.”

 It was just so fun to find a story that’s a total celebration of geekdom & being yourself.
 I LOVED the convention setting and what a total nerd everyone was.
-If you’re a fan of the comic con scene, this is obviously going to be like the mothership on your bookshelf.
 But the story is also so character-driven that it would probably appeal to people who aren’t even fans of pop culture!